epam/ai-dial-interceptors-sdk/README.md

 ## Overview

-The framework provides useful classes for creating DIAL Interceptors in Python for chat completion and embeddings models.
+The framework provides useful classes and helpers for creating DIAL Interceptors in Python for chat completion and embedding models.

 An interceptor could be thought of as a middleware that